OUR CURRENT STUDIES

 CRiB2

-This is an NHIR funded trial of Cognitive Remediation therapy in Bipolar disorder.
-It compares a new form of therapy with treatment as usual.
-The study recruitment will soon close, but we are excited to begin the analysis to see if this treatment could help those with bipolar disorder.
+Cognitive Remediation therapy in Bipolar disorder -- this is an NHIR funded trial lead by King's College London, which compares a new form of psychological therapy with treatment as usual.
+The study is approaching closing to recruitment, but we are excited to begin the analysis to see if this treatment could help those with bipolar disorder.

 LIPOC

-Working with King's College London, we are bringing Point of Care testing for lithium to CNTW NHS Foundation Trust.
-This study will test whether it is feasibly to monitor lithium levels using a simple finger-prick blood sample.
-Recruitment will open soo so if you are interested, watch this space.
+Lithium Point Of Care testing -- working with King's College London, we are bringing Point of Care testing for lithium to CNTW NHS Foundation Trust.
+This study will test whether it is feasible to monitor lithium levels using a simple finger-prick blood sample.
+Recruitment will open soon, and we are excited to see how this form of monitoring works in practice.

 ILIAD